candywang/sweetgreen-ecommerce/README.md

 ## Description

 This application is a simple e-commerce platform inspired by Sweetgreen's website.
 It features a streamlined user experience for viewing a restaurant's menu, managing a shopping cart, and checking out.
-The application includes five main pages: Home, Locations, Ordering, Checkout, and an Error page, with a persistent header component across pages.

 ## Built With React + Vite